docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     - Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).

+    **Also note** that the service type should be `type: ClusterIP` with PROXY protocol; this an optimization to get rid of additional routing steps.

     For more information on the PROXY protocol, refer to [our dedicated docs page][docs-mailserver-behind-proxy] on the feature.

     **Drawbacks**